Symbiotic bacteria

 Symbiotic bacteria are bacteria living in symbiosis with another organism or each other.
 For example, rhizobia living in root nodules of legumes provide nitrogen fixing activity for these plants.
-Symbiosis was first defined by Marko de Bary in 1869 in a work entitled "Die Erscheinung der Symbiose" in which he defined the term as "namely, the living together of parasite and host".
-The definition of symbiosis has evolved to encompass a sustained relationship between two or more different organisms "over a considerable fraction of the life of the host."
-In addition, this relationship is often beneficial for at least one of the organisms involved.
-There are three main types of symbiotic relationships: commensalism, mutualism, and parasitism.
-Commensalism is when one organism benefits and the other is neither harmed nor benefits.
-Mutualism is when both organisms benefit.
-Lastly, parasitism is when one organism benefits while the other organism is harmed.
-Organisms can also be involved in multiple of these symbiotic relationships simultaneously.

-Terms associated with "symbiosis"

-Associated with the term "symbiosis" are terms: mutualism, commensalism, parasitism, and amensalism.
-This may define or limit the type of "living together" of two organisms, be they plant, animal, protist or bacteria they practice.

 Types of symbiosis

+Types of symbiotic relationships are mutualism, commensalism, parasitism, and amensalism.

 Endosymbiosis

 Endosymbionts live inside other organisms whether that be in their bodies or cells.
 The theory of endosymbiosis, as known as symbiogenesis, provides an explanation for the evolution of eukaryotic organisms.
 According to the theory of endosymbiosis for the origin of eukaryotic cells, scientists believe that eukaryotes originated from the relationship between two or more prokaryotic cells approximately 2.7 billion years ago.
 It is suggested that specifically ancestors of mitochondria and chloroplasts entered into an endosymbiotic relationship with another prokaryotic cell, eventually evolving into the eukaryotic cells that people are familiar with today.

 Ectosymbiosis

 Ectosymbiosis is defined as a symbiotic relationship in which one organism lives on the outside surface of a different organism.
 For instance, barnacles on whales is an example of an ectosymbiotic relationship where the whale provides the barnacle with a home, a ride, and access to food.
 The whale is not harmed, but it also does not receive any benefits so this is also an example of commensalism.
 An example of ectosymbiotic bacteria is cutibacterium acnes.
 These bacteria are involved in a symbiotic relationship with humans on whose skin they live.
 Cutibacterium acnes can cause acne when the skin becomes too oily, but they also reduce the skin's susceptibility to skin diseases caused by oxidative stress.